Long Island Basketball

 Elmont 60 Brentwood 51

 How do you figure this one?
-The defending Class A State Champion Spartans were without All Long Island candidate KC Ndefo, and fresh off a loss to unheralded neighborhood rival Sewanhaka, but they rose to the occasion and knocked off the young and talented Brentwood team.
+The defending Class A State Champion Spartans were without the lone returning major contributor from last season, All Long Island candidate KC Ndefo, and fresh off a loss to unheralded neighborhood rival Sewanhaka, but they rose to the occasion and knocked off the young, talented and 9th ranked Brentwood team.
 MORE LATER

 Uniondale 71 Copiague 62